 Since custom overlay auto-remediates, website visitors will only see a fixed website, unlike the tool-based overlay.
-Once the site loads, web users, including assistive technologies (e.g screen reader) users, will be able to navigate the website without needing to manually tweak the accessibility options.
+Once the site loads, web users, including assistive technologies (e.g. screen reader) users, will be able to navigate the website without needing to manually tweak the accessibility options.

 Use Cases for Overlays

 Accessibility overlays on websites are meant to address visual accessibility issues.
 Advanced overlays can add text alternatives to the page or add missing accessibility semantics without touching the underlying source code of your website or application although not reliably fixable.
-It’s most appropriate use case would be supporting an already-remediated site.
+Its most appropriate use case would be supporting an already-remediated site.

 Ideally, development teams should be writing or rewriting source code that complies with WCAG 2.1 AA success criteria.
-Incorporating accessibility from the very beginning (of the development process) is known as a “shift left” approach within the accessibility industry whereas “shift right” is the application of accessibility overlays for quick-fix and leaving accessibility to the end of the process.
+Incorporating accessibility from the very beginning (of the development process) is known as a “shift left” approach within the accessibility industry whereas “shift right” is the application of accessibility overlays for a quick-fix and leaving accessibility to the end process.
 However, leaving accessibility late should not mean the end of the world.

-With all said, one shouldn’t be quick to write-off the advanced solution because they are part of an overall solution.
+With all said, one shouldn’t be quick to write off the advanced solution because they are part of an overall solution.
 They offer innovation and efficiency and serve as entry points in form of website testing, to be supported by manual website testing, monitoring, and expert adjustments.

 Automated tools like overlays are supposed to aid manual accessibility testing and adjustment efforts, not replace them.